Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum

 For the very few TLSs that do flip, their interaction with other TLSs is weak, resulting in a significant change in the excitation energies of only a negligible number of TLSs.
 Within the Two-TLS model the situation is very different.
-Interactions of the strongly interacting ("$S$") TLSs are strong, and upon thermal recycling a process in which multiple TLSs (e.g. a strongly interacting S-TLS and a weakly interacting ("$\tau$") TLS) undergo excitation together may result in the survival of the flipped states upon re-cooling.
+Interactions of the strongly interacting ("$S$") TLSs are strong, and upon thermal cycling a process in which multiple TLSs (e.g. a strongly interacting S-TLS and a weakly interacting ("$\tau$") TLS) undergo excitation together may result in the survival of the flipped states upon re-cooling.
 A flipped $S$-TLS then affects significantly the excitation energies of many $\tau$-TLSs.
-Within the Two-TLS model, the $S$-TLSs are pseudo-gapped at low energies \cite{Schechter_2013,churkin2023strain}.
-The scale of ${\sim}20$K therefore relates to the energy where the density of states (DOS) of the $S$-TLSs becomes appreciable, to affect upon thermal cycling most of the weakly interacting TLSs.
+Within the Two-TLS model, the $S$-TLSs are pseudo-gapped, their energy dependent density of states (DOS) being small at low energies \cite{Schechter_2013,churkin2023strain}.
+The scale of ${\sim}20$K therefore relates to the energy where the DOS of the $S$-TLSs becomes appreciable, to affect upon thermal cycling most of the weakly interacting TLSs.
 At ${\sim}1$K only few $S$-TLSs are flipped upon thermal cycling, causing large energy shifts to only the few $\tau$-TLSs in their proximity, but still generating small shifts of the excitation energies of distant TLSs.